Oscillation Controller with Integrated Digital PLL

 The programming interface is actually two APIs in one: A LabVIEW interface and a generic script language TCP-interface.
 While LabVIEW provides a simple and easy to debug programming workflow, the programming language of choice might be a different one.
 This is where the TCP-interface steps in: All functions of the LabVIEW programming interface are available as scripts which can be implemented in languages like Python, Matlab, C++, Igor Pro and others.
 The only requirement is the ability to send and read commands to and from a TCP port in the Nanonis software.

-While enabled by default for BP5e users with a programming interface license, BP5 users can also add the TCP interface to their existing Programming Interface license for no cost.
-Please contact us for updating the license
+While enabled by default for BP5e users with a programming interface license, BP5 users can also add the TCP interface to their existing programming interface license for no cost.
+TCP is automatically activated as a part of the programming interface package for the newest V5 software version.
+Please make sure that you download the latest V5 software version from MY SPECS login area as well as a document with the description how to use it.

 The LabVIEW API requires LabVIEW 8.2 or higher